mrsid18/Gupta-Auto-Agency/README.md

 ## Installation & updates
 1. Fork this repo, so you can make changes.
-2. Clone the forked repo using git clone command.
+2. Clone the forked repo using git clone command.`git clone`<br />
-`git clone`
-2.`composer update`
+3. `composer update` to install the dependencies

 ## Setup